run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/authentication/okta.md

  ![Logout](images/okta.img19.png)

  !!!Abstract "NOTE"

     When *logout* in CITSmart, do not *logout* from the Okta, since users may have other applications in the Okta session.
-In       contrast, if you do Okta *logout*, the user session in CITSmart will be removed
+In               contrast, if you do Okta *logout*, the user session in CITSmart will be removed.

 What to do next
 ----------------------